Microkubes/microkubes-website/docs/Introduction-InstallationAndSetup.md

 The easiest way to have Kubernetes running on your machine is by installing Minikube version from Kubernetes following this [Minikube Install](https://kubernetes.io/docs/tasks/tools/install-minikube/) guide.

 Minikube is not recommended for production use.
-For a production ready kubernetes cluster see [Set up Google Kubernetes Engine cluster](GCP.md)
+For an example production ready cluster see [Set up Google Kubernetes Engine cluster](GCP.md) or [Set up Kubernetes cluster on AWS](AWS.md)

 ## Start Microkubes